senacor/Tutorials-Microservices/README.md

 ### Stage 09.A - Using the amazon ECR (EC2 Container Registry)

 #### Goal
-You understand how the AWS container registry works and how you can upload docker containers to an AWS container repository.
+You understand how the AWS container registry works as an alternative to Docker-Hub.
+Your are able to upload docker containers to an AWS container repository.

 #### Setup